milafternoon/molywood/README.md

 (Note that **only** finite-time actions can be combined using curly brackets.
-Also, all finite-time require the t=...s keyword.
+Also, almost all finite-time actions (except for `rotate`) require the t=...s keyword.
 Above, square brackets denote optional parameters.
 Values in bold font indicate defaults when parameters are optional.)

 ### List of available global keywords and parameters: